This quick guide will get you familiar with the Data Cube tool in the Sales section of the Tradable Bits platform.

 Note: Venue names are initially pulled from your ticketing integrations, but you can create new venues/ match multiple venues to one in “cleanup”.

-2. Price Code (SKU): These are the “price-sets” your tickets/items are grouped in.
+5. Price Code (SKU): These are the “price-sets” your tickets/items are grouped in.
 The classic example is General Admission vs VIP.

 Price Codes are pulled from your ticketing integrations, so make sure that your venues use the same naming conventions across the board.
 (I.e. if you’re searching for VIP tickets, and one of your venues has named them “PRIMO tickets instead, they will not show up in your search).
 Should you run into an issue with inconsistent price code names, you can match multiple price codes to one in “cleanup”

-To view all price codes for your business, simply select “price code” and click search !
+To view all price codes for your business, simply select Price Code and click Search

 The definitions above are how your data is organized within Tradable Bits, and as a result, are the fields that you can pull when you want to analyze your purchasing data.